 In order to reduce pre-consumer waste it is important to make sure you are storing your ingredients correctly and at the right temperatures.
 About 21% of restaurant food waste is spoiled food.
 A stock rotation system FIFO – First In, First Out – prevents food going bad.
 It ensures that the newer stock is placed behind older stock, and older stock is picked first when used.

-Digitise your inventory management
+Digitise your restaurant inventory management

-If you feel like you are spending time and money managing delivery control, inventory, expiration dates, price variations, stock count and reporting and you waste a lot of food, consider digitising your inventory management system.
+If you feel like you are spending time and money managing delivery control, inventory, expiration dates, price variations, stock count and reporting and you waste a lot of food, consider digitising your restaurant inventory management system.

-With TotalCtrl restaurant you can:
+With TotalCtrl restaurant software you can:

 - save time